cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

-   If you are running Spark programs, CDAP requires that additional entries be added to the YARN application classpath, as the Spark installed on Cloudera Manager clusters does not include the necessary Hadoop references.
+   If you are running Spark programs, CDAP requires that additional entries be added to the YARN application classpath, as the Spark installed on Cloudera Manager clusters is a "Hadoop-less" build and does not include Hadoop jars required by Spark.

    To resolve this, generate the correct classpath by going to a host in your cluster that has a Spark Gateway, and go to the Spark configuration directory, located either in::